On a family of Caldero-Chapoton algebras that have the Laurent phenomenon: Introduction

 The \emph{cluster algebras} of Sergey Fomin and Andrei Zelevinsky have pervaded several areas of Mathematics and even Physics in the past 15 years.
 They are defined through a recursive process by iterating an algebraic-combinatorial operation called \emph{cluster mutation}.
 Each cluster mutation produces a rational function by means of an \emph{exchange binomial} dictated by a skew-symmetrizable matrix.
 Cluster algebras satisfy the remarkable \emph{Laurent phenomenon}: all of the rational functions obtained during the process can be expressed as Laurent polynomials, cf \cite{FZ-02,FZ-07}.

 In \cite{CS-14}, Leonid Chekhov and Michael Shapiro have defined the notion of \emph{generalized cluster algebra}.
 The cluster mutation rule inside a generalized cluster algebra allows exchange polynomials to not be binomials, in contrast to cluster algebras, where all exchange polynomials are required to be binomials.
-Generalized cluster algebras, to which we shall often refer as \emph{Chekhov-Shapiro algebras}, possess the remarkable Laurent phenomenon.
-Chekhov-Shapiro have shown that the ``\emph{Lambda length} coordinate ring'' of a surface with marked points and arbitrary-order orbifold points carries a natural structure of Chekhov-Shapiro algebra, thus generalizing previous works of Penner, Fomin-Shapiro-Thurston and Felikson-Shapiro-Tumarkin.
+Generalized cluster algebras, possess the remarkable Laurent phenomenon.
+Chekhov-Shapiro have shown that the ``\emph{Lambda length} coordinate ring'' of a surface with marked points and arbitrary-order orbifold points carries a natural structure of generalized cluster algebra, thus generalizing previous works of Penner, Fomin-Shapiro-Thurston and Felikson-Shapiro-Tumarkin.
 Thomas Lam and Pavlo Pylyavskyy have shown that the generalized cluster algebras of Chekhov-Shapiro fit into a more general framework of \emph{Laurent phenomenon algebras} (\emph{LP-algebras} for short).

 Works of Caldero-Chapoton, Caldero-Chapoton-Schiffler, Derksen-Weyman-Zelevinsky, Palu, Plamondon and Schiffler, among others, have established a very fruitful representation-theoretic approach to cluster algebras through representations of quivers.
-By now, it is very well known that every \emph{cluster monomial} in a skew-symmetric cluster algebra can be expressed as the \emph{Caldero-Chapoton function} of a representation of a suitable quiver, and that, for a non-degenerate quiver with potential $(Q,S)$, the \emph{Caldero-Chapoton algebra} of the Jacobian algebra of $(Q,S)$ sits between the cluster algebra and the \emph{upper cluster algebra} of $Q$.
+By now, it is very well known that every \emph{cluster monomial} in a skew-symmetric cluster algebra can be expressed as the \emph{Caldero-Chapoton function} of a representation of a suitable quiver, and that, for a non-degenerate quiver with potential $(Q,S)$, the \emph{Caldero-Chapoton algebra} of the Jacobian algebra of $(Q,S)$ sits between the cluster algebra and the \emph{upper cluster algebra} of $Q$, see \cite[Proposición 7.1]{CLS-15}.
 In this paper we prove that the generalized cluster algebra associated by Chekhov-Shapiro to a polygon with one orbifold point of order 3 is equal to the Caldero-Chapoton algebra of a quiver with relations naturally arising from the referred polygon.